-Impacts from the containment and recovery of waste offshore and from clean-up of shorelines impacted by oil have been described in Section Error!
-Reference source not found. and Section 6.2 respectively.
+Impacts from the clean-up of shorelines impacted by oil have been described in Section 6.2 respectively.

 Accidental loss of waste during recovery, transport and disposal activities may result in secondary contamination.
 Secondary contamination is the spread of oil to otherwise unpolluted areas via response activities associated with people, transport and equipment.
 Secondary contamination could lead to pollution of the environment adjacent to storage areas or runoff of waste into waterways.